Haungaroa

-Haungaroa was legendary Māori woman, who travelled from Hawaiki to New Zealand to warn Ngātoro-i-rangi that Manaia was planning to attack him.
-She was responsible for naming Kaingaroa Forest and various other places in central North Island, according to Te Arawa and Ngāti Tūwharetoa traditions.
+Haungaroa was a legendary Māori woman who travelled from Hawaiki to New Zealand to warn her brother Ngātoro-i-rangi that Manaia was planning to attack him.
+She was responsible for the naming of Kaingaroa and other places in the central North Island, according to Te Arawa and Ngāti Tūwharetoa traditions.

 Life

-Haungaroa was born on Hawaiki.
-She had a brother, Ngātoro-i-rangi, who was a powerful priest and founding ancestor of Ngāti Tūwharetoa, and a sister called Kuiwai, who was married to an important chief in Hawaiki, called Manaia.
-Some time after the departure of the Arawa canoe from Hawaiki, Manaia held a feast, at which the food cooked by his wife, Kuiwai, was found to be under-cooked.
-Manaia angrily cursed his wife and threatened to cook her brother Ngātoro-i-rangi as poorly as Kuiwai had cooked the meal.
-Kuiwai invoked the gods Kahukura, Itupawa, and Rongomai and received approval to send warning to Ngātoro-i-rangi, who was in New Zealand at this time.
+Haungaroa was born in Hawaiki.
+Her brother Ngātoro-i-rangi was a powerful priest who travelled to New Zealand on the Arawa canoe and became a founding ancestor of Ngāti Tūwharetoa.
+Her sister Kuiwai was married to Manaia, an important chief in Hawaiki.
+Some time after the Arawa departed from Hawaiki for New Zealand, Manaia held a feast.
+The food prepared by Kuiwai was found to be under-cooked, and Manaia angrily cursed his wife and threatened to cook her brother Ngātoro-i-rangi as poorly as she had cooked the meal.
+Kuiwai invoked the gods Kahukura, Itupawa, and Rongomai and received approval to send warning to Ngātoro-i-rangi, who was now in New Zealand.

 Journey to Taupō

-All traditions agree that Haungaroa undertook this voyage, but they disagree about who she travelled with and how she travelled.
-Gudgeon says that Haungaroa and Kuiwai travelled to New Zealand in the canoe Utupawa.
-John Te Herekiekie Grace reports the Tūwharetoa tradition according to which Haungaroa and Kuiwai travelled with a man called Tanewhakaraka and two maids in the canoe Rewarewa and made landfall at Tawhiuwhiu in Hawkes' Bay.
-They took two gods with them, Maru and Kahukura.
-Stafford reports the Arawa tradition, according to which Haungaroa travelled with Kuiwai's daughter and three maids.
+Different traditions agree that Haungaroa undertook this voyage, but disagree about who she travelled with and how she travelled.
+Walter Gudgeon says that Haungaroa and Kuiwai travelled to New Zealand in the canoe Utupawa.
+John Grace reports the Tūwharetoa tradition that Haungaroa and Kuiwai travelled with a man called Tanewhakaraka and two maids in the canoe Rewarewa and made landfall at Tawhiuwhiu in Hawkes' Bay.
+They took with them two gods, Maru and Kahukura.
+Don Stafford reports the Arawa tradition, according to which Haungaroa travelled with Kuiwai's daughter and three maids.
 Stafford says that they were carried over the sea by the gods, until they reached Whakaari / White Island and came ashore at Tawhiuwhiu.

 They travelled inland towards Lake Taupō, where Ngātoro-i-rangi had settled.
 When the party reached Waiwhakaari in the Taupō area, they found that Ngātoro-i-rangi had departed.

 According to Grace, the god Horomatangi, who had been brought to New Zealand by Ngātoro-i-rangi, came from Whakaari / White Island to guide the travellers.
 He travelled underground to Lake Taupō and then burst up, spraying pumice all around, so that they travellers saw him.
 Diving back down he created a whirlpool.
 This act is said to have created the deep current in the lake east of Motutaiko Island, as well as a periodic whirlpool.
 He squirted out a jet of water pointing north to show them the direction that they needed to travel.
 This spray became the Karapiti blowhole.
-Horomatangi remained in the lake where he is identified with a particular black rock, although he is also said to come ashore as a lizard called Ihumataotao.
+Horomatangi remained in the lake, where he is identified with a particular black rock, although he is also said to come ashore as a lizard called Ihumataotao.